 For example, if you do a Google search for the keyword ‘joggers for boys’ from the example above, you will see a mix of sites ranking.

 Nearly all of the organic search results are subcategory pages, so having a dedicated page for this keyword is highly useful from a search and likely user perspective.
 Using the same process as above, when you Google ‘boy’s corduroy pants,’ most of the pages ranking are product pages rather than subcategory pages.
-This means you could likely optimize a product for that keyword, and not need to build out a dedicated subcategory page.
+This means you could likely optimise a product for that keyword, and not need to build out a dedicated subcategory page.

 - Cross-linking between pages.
 SEO and content teams create useful blog posts, FAQs, and other content that can direct more traffic to product pages and vice versa.
 Horizontal linking easily navigates consumers to more information about your products and/or company, and also boosts your SEO efforts.